-It kept us alive when we were still swinging in trees, but evolution and hidden sugars have conspired to kill us.
+While sugar kept us alive when we were still swinging in trees, evolution and hidden sugars have conspired to kill us.
 Here's how to break sugar addiction.

 Americans love their sugar, to the tune of 22 teaspoons per day on average.
 It's reasonable to say many of us have a sugar addiction.
 Children consume 32 teaspoons per day.